nanoframework/nanoframework.github.io/content/architecture/guide-version-checksums.md

-# Getting started with package and assembly versions and checksums
+# Package and assembly versions and checksums

 Much of the .NET **nanoFramework** is made up of C# classes that invoke code that is in native C++ assemblies.
 Some assemblies are just generic C++, others are specific to a hardware platform.